-A lean to conservatory can prove to be a valuable investment in your property.
-They are the cheapest design of conservatory, yet still offer all the benefits of increasing your living space and providing an additional room that can integrate your indoor and outdoor living areas.
+The right conservatory can prove to be a valuable investment in your property and could save you money on an extension .
+They are the cheapest design of conservatory, yet still offer all the benefits of increasing your living space area and providing an additional room that can integrate your indoor and outdoor living areas, as well as maintaining heat through double glazing and glass.
 Lean-to conservatories are particularly suitable for homeowners looking for a self-build project and design requirements like underfloor heating or french doors can be met with ease because your doing it yourself.

 Also, due to their relative ease of erection compared to single-storey extensions or other conservatory types.
 This type allows you to enjoy your garden all year round, with the predominantly glass structure allowing an abundance of light and warmth to penetrate it.
 If you are looking for an extension so, for example, you can increase your kitchen space or make a larger living room, then a lean to will not be suitable as it needs to be erected against an external wall and be accessible from your house via your current external back door.
 That being said, they are ideal for uses such as for a play-room, study, dining room, or just as a seating area with comfortable conservatory seating to allow you to sit and enjoy the natural light all year round.